 What Does It Mean to Get a Perfect PSAT Score?

-You've probably noticed that I've mentioned preparation as a key component to getting full scores on the PSAT.
+You've probably noticed that I've mentioned preparation as a key component to getting a full score on the PSAT.
 While the test does require you to have specific skills in math, critical reading, and grammar, having a strong academic record in class will only get you so far.
 The PSAT tests these concepts in unique ways with question types specific to the test.

-The content isn't necessarily all that advanced, but the questions may be worded in new or unusual ways.
-What this means is not just that studying is extremely useful for doing well, but also that students at all levels can get strong scores with the right approach.
+The content isn't necessarily all that advanced, but questions are often worded in new or unusual ways.
+What this means is not just that studying is extremely useful for doing well, but also that students of all levels can get strong scores with the right approach.

-Define Your Goals
+#1: Define Your Goals

 Whatever your reasons are, you need passion and motivation to fuel your studying.
-Even when you'd rather be watching TV or playing video games, you can keep your eye on the 1520 prize and connect your daily actions with your future goal.
+Even if you'd rather be watching TV or playing video games, it's important to keep your eye on the 1520 prize and connect your daily actions with your future goal.

 Before diving into your study plan, I recommend defining your reasons for wanting to achieve a perfect score.
 What's going to keep you studying with all the other work you have to do?
 What will pick you up when you're feeling discouraged?
-A large part of this is believing that you can do it, even if you're not achieving perfect scores yet on your practice tests.
+A large part of this is believing that you can do it, even if you're not achieving perfect scores just yet on your practice tests.

 Stock up with PSAT practice questions for test season.